iishee/Platformer/README.md

 # Platforming Game Scripts 🎮

 Welcome to the repository for the scripts of our exciting platforming game!
-Here you'll find all the code snippets and scripts that power the gameplay mechanics and interactions.
+Below you'll find a brief description of each script included in this repository.

+These scripts are part of the platforming game project located in [this Google Drive link](https://drive.google.com/file/d/1nJgyJwyNkAu0T3LT71zoaww6gerhG9MK/view?usp=drive_link).

-## Contents:
+## Scripts:

 ### `CharacterFollow.cs`
 - Description: Script responsible for making the camera follow the character smoothly.